voto-ocean-knowledge/erddap_demo/README.md

 Demonstration of ERDDAP and erddapy initially presented in Gothenburg 2023-01-29.

+If you don't have conda/Python on your computer, I recommend using [miniforge](https://github.com/conda-forge/miniforge)

 To run the notebooks:
 1. download this repo (green button in the top right)
 2. create the environment with conda using the environment.yml file